squidnee/squidnee.github.io/_posts/2015-5-19-my-solutions-for-low-motivation.md

 ---
 layout: post
-title: my solutions for low motivation
+title: My Solutions for Low Motivation
 ---

 I perceive the cognitive experience of life as an interesting assortment of methods and heuristics.
 In struggling with a life-long bout of ADHD, I have learned the following things about the cognition behind my sense of motivation: